-\$75.00 Amount you owe or alread ly paid \$95.00 Amount you saved \$500.00 (In-network) Amount you have left to meet dec Amount billed Plan payments and discounts \$251.00 - \$176,00 Going to a doctor or tropplal in the network saves you merry.
-Plush because we have arranged documed raise with these providers.
-The orining projects directory can help you lind a doctor or other health earn professional, Just go to www.aetna.com.
-Annusi deductible Deductible used Deductible remaining owe . \$75.00 and decision of the state of th
+\$75.00 Amount you owe or alread ly paid \$95.00 Amount you saved \$500.00 (In-network) Amount you have left to meet dec Amount billed Plan payments and discounts \$251.00 - \$176,00 Going to a doctor or hospital in the network saves you merey.
+If high because we have arranged documed raise with these providers.
+The circump projects alreadory can help you find a doctor or other health earn professional.
+Just go to www.aetna.com.
+Annusi deductible Deductible used Deductible remaining owe . \$75.00